 Short hikes and city exploration are sprinkled throughout our California Coast drive trip.
 We recommend bringing a few different pairs of travel shoes to ensure you have the proper footwear.

-For the cities and towns, a pair of comfortable walking shoes – like Skechers or these Columbia shoes for women.
-Likewise, these Merrell trail shoes for men – are ideal for a California coast trip.
-Flip flops are best for the beaches and you may even want to bring a pair of hiking boots, depending on which hikes you include on your PCH trip planner.
+For the cities and towns, I prefer a pair of comfortable walking shoes – like these by New Balance or Columbia.
+These Merrell trail shoes for men are ideal for a California coast trip.
+Flip flops are best for the beaches and you may want hiking boots if your PCH trip planner includes some treks.

-Find all of our packing tips on our Ultimate Packing List post!
+Find it all and more on our Ultimate Packing List!

 California Coastal Highway Map

-While you can use the above San Francisco to Los Angeles Pacific Coast Highway Map for sightseeing, we think it is best to purchase a road map for your trip.
+While you can use our San Francisco to Los Angeles Pacific Coast Highway Map for sightseeing, we think it is best to purchase an actual road map.
 Buy a California Pacific Coast Highway map – like this one – before your trip.

 The scenery on the West Coast California drive is nothing short of spectacular.
 While the various outlooks offer stellar vantage points to take in the sights, it can be difficult to see the details with the naked eye.
-With a good pair of binoculars, however, you will be able to scan the water for whales, get a better view of coastal scenes and see the surrounding nature on the road trip from SF to LA.
+With a good pair of binoculars, you will be able to scan the water for whales and clearly appreciate the surrounding nature.

-Start planning your trip to California!
+Start planning your trip to the US!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.